Building a RISC-V simulator in Rust - Part 1

 This works fine but many other instructions will look almost identical, with

-line using a different operator.
-The addi
+just the let result line using a different operator.
+The addi instruction

 will also be very similar, this time using the same operation but taking the b